 I needed to do some research.

-For those of you who don’t know, the nine essential amino acids are histidine, isoleucine, leucine, lysine, methionine, phenylalanine, threonine, tryptophan, and valine.
+For those who don’t know, the nine essential amino acids are histidine, isoleucine, leucine, lysine, methionine, phenylalanine, threonine, tryptophan, and valine.

-After making sure I had the nine essential amino acids list correct, my research continued with the first ingredient in their organic protein bend: Organic Pea Protein.
+After ensuring I had the nine essential amino acids list correct, my research continued with the first ingredient in their organic protein bend: Organic Pea Protein.

 So, I took to Google and typed in ‘pea protein amino acid profile’.